 How to set up a HamClock for your shack

-Note: this entire process was tested and re-validated on the 6th March 2026 using a Raspberry Pi 4, the ‘recommended’ version of Raspberry Pi OS and HamClock 4.22.
-I appreciate that the last post here was about the HamClock and I said I wouldn’t be providing a guide to building one but I’ve been asked […]
+Note: this entire process was tested and re-validated on the 14th May 2026 using a Raspberry Pi 3B, the ‘recommended’ version of Raspberry Pi OS and HamClock 4.24.
+As from HamClock 4.24, there is no need to run any additional scripts because the backend is set automatically in the installer so I’ve removed all those […]

 HamClock